What No-one Tells You About Fertility Problems

 There’s a lot of chat about pregnancy and babies, but what about when you don’t get pregnant?
 Here’s what no-one tells you about fertility problems.

 When You Try For A Baby But Don’t Get Pregnant

 And NO, this isn’t a surprise pregnancy announcement or a stealth hint that we’re trying for a third baby (don’t get too excited, mum!).

-But I was writing about Fertility Week for work, and one of the things that struck me is although more and more people are talking about fertility issues, there is still a lot of silence about when you don’t get pregnant.
+One of the things that struck me recently is that although more and more people are talking about fertility issues, there is still a lot of silence about when you don’t get pregnant.

 But my husband didn’t, not quite yet.

 And by the time he felt vaguely ready, I was really really ready, and had read a lot about it already, so we didn’t start off from a relaxed, ‘let’s see what happens!’ point.

 But even then, nothing happened.